Dr Richard Jordan

 Phone: +61 2 6773 2753

 Richard joined UNE in 2018 after working for many years as a playwright and theatre producer, both in Australia and overseas.
-His plays have garnered several awards and honours, including the Queensland Premier’s Drama Award (25 Down, 2009), the Lord Mayor’s Award for Best New Australian Work (Machina, 2015), three Matilda awards (2009; 2015), a writer’s residency at Marrickville Council, Sydney (2011), a Creative Fellowship at the MacDowell Colony, New Hampshire (2013), and a public reading at the Royal Court Theatre, London (2008).
+His plays have garnered several awards and honours, including the Australian Theatre Festival NYC Best New Play Award (The Tiniest Thing, 2020), the Queensland Premier’s Drama Award (25 Down, 2009), the Lord Mayor’s Award for Best New Australian Work (Machina, 2015), three Matilda awards (2009; 2015), a writer’s residency at Marrickville Council, Sydney (2011), a Creative Fellowship at the MacDowell Colony, New Hampshire (2013), and a public reading at the Royal Court Theatre, London (2008).
 Both 25 Down and Machina are published by Playlab Press.
 In 2016 he established the "Incubator" New Writing Program in conjunction with Playlab in Brisbane, where he mentored 12 emerging playwrights.
 His PhD (UQ, 2015) identified a new genre of theatre called Posthuman Drama: plays that explore the innate tensions between the physical and digital worlds.

 Richard’s current research interests include posthuman theatre and its antecedents, contemporary Australian, British, and American text-based drama, and playwriting pedagogy.
-He is currently developing a new play about the inter-generational power struggle at the heart of the Australian housing crisis.
+His new play The Tiniest Thing explores the politics of perception and inter-generational violence at the heart of the unfolding climate crisis.

 Doctor of Philosophy, University of Queensland

 Jordan, Richard.
 Machina.
 Playlab, 2014.

 2020: The Tiniest Thing.
 By Richard Jordan.
 Staged Reading.
 Directed by Mark Barford.
 Australian Theatre Festival, New York City, 21 May 2020.